-Plant watermelon into 12” tall hills of soil that are spaced at least 6 feet apart.
+Plant watermelon into 12-inch-tall hills of soil that are spaced at least 6 feet apart.
 Sow 6–8 seeds per hill, later thinning to 3–4 plants per hill.
-Sow watermelon seeds ½” deep.
+Sow watermelon seeds ½-inch deep.
 Water seeds into the hills after planting.

 Watermelon is most often enjoyed fresh and cold as a summertime snack.
-Watermelon rinds can be pickled for a sweet and sour treat.
+Watermelon rinds can be pickled for a sweet-and-sour treat.

 A single watermelon plant can produce viable seed.
 However, to maintain a variety’s diversity over time, save seeds from 5–10 watermelon plants.